 There are four major hospitals in Calgary, Alberta Children’s Hospital, Foothills Medical Centre, Peter Lougheed Centre, and the Rockyview General Hospital.
 You’ll have no problem finding yourself a family doctor as there are 138 doctors per every 100,000 people.

 Calgary is the third largest municipality in Canada and Alberta’s largest city.
 The big city often draws comparisons to other large Canadian cities like Toronto and Vancouver.
-Unlike the aforementioned cities, Calgary is more affordable than them as the average cost of real estate is $430,000 whereas the average cost of real estate in Toronto and Vancouver $768,400 and $1,087,500, respectively, according to a report from MSN.com.
+Unlike the aforementioned cities, Calgary is more affordable as the average cost of real estate is $430,000 whereas the average cost of real estate in Toronto and Vancouver $768,400 and $1,087,500, respectively, according to a report from MSN.com.

 Oil and gas industries are often recognized as the main drivers of the economy in Alberta and that proves no different in Calgary.
 Right after Toronto, Calgary leads the country with the highest concentration of head offices and continues to see more companies making the move to Calgary.
 Large companies such as Enbridge, Suncor Energy, Canadian Pacific Railway, WestJet, and Shaw Communications all have their head offices located in Calgary.